Japanese-Style Non-Spicy Mapo Tofu

 Instructions

-1. Fill a pot with water and bring it to a boil over high heat.
-Add the peas and boil them, uncovered, for 1 minute.
-Drain the peas and set aside.
+In a pot, bring water to a boil.
+Add peas and boil for 1 minute.
+Drain and set aside.
+If you use frozen peas, omit this process.

-4. Heat 1 tablespoon of sesame oil in a large frying pan on medium heat, and saute garlic and onion for 2 minutes.
+Heat 1 tbsp sesame oil in a large pan over medium heat.
+Add garlic and onion and cook for 2 minutes.

 Posted on May 23rd, 2019